Shaq’s new North Texas restaurant 'Big Chicken' gets opening date for first DFW location

 Shaquille O'Neal's Big Chicken has finally announced a date for the opening of its Fort Worth location.

-Big Chicken secured a lease for a space situated between Outback Steakhouse and Revfit within the Victory Shops at Heritage Trace, located at the northwest corner of I-35W and Heritage Trace Parkway in the Alliance area.
+Big Chicken secured a lease for a space situated between Outback Steakhouse and Revfit within the Victory Shops at Heritage Trace, located at the northwest corner of Interstate 35W and Heritage Trace Parkway in the Alliance area.

 In honor of O'Neals's Lakers jersey number, the first 34 customers will receive complimentary food and drinks at Big Chicken for an entire year, according to a news release.